andreasvc/dutchcoref/README.md

 ```
 See https://andreasvc.github.io/voskuil.html for an example of the HTML visualization.

-For further analysis with other tools, use the option `--outputprefix' to dump information
+For further analysis with other tools, use the option `--outputprefix` to dump information
 on clusters, mentions, links and quotations:
 ```
 $ python3 coref.py mydocument/ --fmt=booknlp --outputprefix=output